 This VPN provider also publishes transparency reports of various requests by authorities for info on users of the VPN service.
 The company’s response has always been that it keeps no logs and is thus unable to provide such information.
 It is located outside both US and EU jurisdictions and is even ready to change locations if needed.

 This VPN supports OpenVPN, PPTP, L2T, IPSec (IKEv1 and IKEv2), SoftEther, and SSTP.
 We always recommend going with OpenVPN, but IKEv2 is also a very secure option.
 The service supports SOCKS proxy.

 It also features dynamic port forwarding, which is a far better solution than exposing ports of the user’s device strategically.
 It’s extremely easy to set up.

 The service utilizes AES-256 cipher to encrypt your connection.
 This cipher has no known weaknesses so far and is virtually unbreakable by hackers.

-This VPN service provider has more than 100 servers spread across 30+ countries of the world.
+This VPN service provider has 32 servers all around the world.
 It allows torrenting on most of them, but not all.
 The number of servers is not overly impressive as it is and limiting P2P to just some of them makes it even more difficult to view hide.me VPN as a serious torrenting VPN.